TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

 EU social services procurement — covering residential care, supported housing, employment and integration services, community health, mental health, disability support, and social inclusion programmes — is governed by the light-touch regime (LTR) under Directive 2014/24/EU at the reduced threshold of €750,000.
 The European Social Fund Plus (ESF+), with €99.3 billion for 2021–2027, is the primary funding vehicle, channelled through member state Operational Programmes into hundreds of thousands of service contracts annually.
 Demographic pressures — ageing populations, migration integration requirements, post-pandemic mental health demand — are driving sustained growth.
 The EU's European Pillar of Social Rights Action Plan has mainstreamed social value criteria in public procurement across member states.
-This briefing covers the complete landscape for social sector suppliers pursuing public contracts in 2026.

 The Light-Touch Regime: How It Works